yqedan/takehomeassignment/README.md

-## Take Home Assignment for Urban Airship Platform Engineer position
+## Take home test implementing an API with Java and Spark

 #### By _**Yusuf Qedan**_